munozreinosocesar/DDSI/README.md

 ------

-Final project for the subject "Design and Development of Information Systems" at the University of Granada (UGR)
+Final project for the course "Design and Development of Information Systems" at the University of Granada (UGR)

 This project is an application that controls and manages the various tasks that a store can perform, specifically a shoe store.